 - Pulling and hoisting sails are some of the physical activities that are involved in sailing.
 These activities can be fun and fitness-oriented, they help build muscle strength shoulders and back.

 - As per recent research, it was indicated that an estimated 1.13 billion people worldwide have hypertension and about 1.9 billion people are affected by obesity.
 These are serious health concerns that one must not ignore.
 While aboard sailing, you are engaging in intense physical activities that are fun.
 These not only help tackle the risk of hypertension and obesity but also help you work towards improving your cardiovascular health.

 - Another important factor of leading a healthy lifestyle is to take care of your mental fitness and lower your stress levels.
 There’s something soothing and equally calming about the waters and the deep blue sea that can affect your brainwave patterns positively.
-Scientifically speaking, its the saltiness of the sea air which consists of charged ions that helps improve body’s oxygen absorption.
+Scientifically speaking, it’s the saltiness of the sea air which consists of charged ions that helps improve the body’s oxygen absorption.
 It’s critical to balance your serotonin levels that impact your mental fitness.

 Apart from these health and fitness benefits, sailing also improves your flexibility and agility.
-As a part of the mental and emotional fitness, this engaging activity improves your capability to communicate effectively and creates a deep sense of concentration.
+As a part of mental and emotional fitness, this engaging activity improves your capability to communicate effectively and creates a deep sense of concentration.